fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 ![paper with game ideas for the theme](/img/posts/ld39-ideas.jpg)

 We quickly gravitated to the idea in lower right: "Puzzle based around the power grid".
-Although at first it was much more elaborate than what we have now.
+Although at first the game was quite different than what we ended up with.

 I remember pushing for a tycoon-like: there would be houses and plants to consume power, and you would buy and put power generators on the map to supply